Wrapped Gift Ideas -How to Wrap Gifts for the Mail

 Now I send out parcels to a couple family members each year.
 Parcels for the mail require more care then those under the tree but they can be just as pretty, as festive and are certainly every bit as exciting.

 These gifts are pretty enough for under any tree.
 They may not be able to have the large fluffy bow, but the pretty layers of papers and the pom pom is equally as nice.

 To keep the embellishments as flat and sturdy as possible, avoid anything three dimensional like a Christmas ornament or a fluffy bow.

 This year pom poms are very popular so I added a pom pom to the one gift.
-Although, it may take up a little bit more room than the absolutely flat packages, but it will mail well and unlike bows I am sure it will still look like a pom pom when it gets there.
+Although it may take up a little bit more room than the absolutely flat packages, it will still mail well and unlike bows, I am sure it will still look like a pom pom when it gets there.
 In this Snowman wreath post, I show you a great way to make beautiful pom poms.

 Post Office and Shipping Requirements

 To send a parcel out in the mail, first of all wrap it nicely and then pack the gifts together in the shipping box.
 Cover the shipping with brown paper, ugly packaging tape, and string.
 Once it is in the mail I contact the receiver to tell them presents are on the way.
 That they can go ahead and open the shipping box and put the wrapped individual presents under their tree.

 As each postal or shipping service has their own guidelines; here are the links to the major postal services for North America.